 Practicum/Externship Supervisor: DCT:

-• •

-Data Deter
+Theorem Externiship Supervisor.
+DC1.

 Date: Date:

 Signature: Signature:

-218.111.01.01 5.5

-D : .:
+Signature. bightere.

+Description of response/remedy: Ammound

-Description of response/remedy: Approved:
+Description of response/remedy.
+Approved:

 Yes

 No

 Comments:

-Comments.

 Did student require support at site?
 Did student require support at program?

-Yes No Yes
+Yes Yes

-No No
+Yes No No

 If yes, Describe: If yes, Describe:

+II yes, Describe.
+II yes, Describe.

-\\\STUDENTS\\\ If the student is involved in an incident or is in an environment in which their safety has been compromised or where they feel unsafe, they should:
+STUDENTS If the student is involved in an incident or is in an environment in which their safety has been compromised or where they feel unsafe, they should: